Genre: Business & Money

 Risk On, Risk Off

-The Basel Committee‟s solution to the global capital requirements project was a set of risk-based capital requirements.
+The Basel Committee’s solution to the global capital requirements project was a set of risk-based capital requirements.
 Commercial loans were determined by Basel to be the riskiest type of debt, therefore, requiring the full capital ratio.
-Mortgages not backed by the GSEs were viewed as
+Mortgages not backed by the GSEs were viewed as a moderate risk and given a 50% capital requirement.

 Finally, mortgages backed by Fannie and Freddie, and therefore the implied full faith and credit of the United States, were viewed as the least risky and given a 20% capital requirement rate.
 What this amounted to is that banks now had an even greater incentive to purchase mortgages because they required much less capital when compared to corporate debt.